West Indian whistling duck: Distribution

+Behaviour

 Breeding

 Nests have been reported in tree cavities, on branches, in clumps of bromeliads, and on the ground under thatch palms and other dense bushes.
-The usual clutch size is 10-16 eggs.
+The usual clutch size is 10–16 eggs.
 It habitually perches in trees, which gives rise to its specific name.

-Diet and behavior
+Food and feeding

 The birds are mostly nocturnal and secretive, inhabiting wooded swamps and mangroves, where this duck roosts and feeds on plant food including the fruit of the royal palm.

 Threats

 The West Indian whistling duck has suffered extensive hunting for its eggs and for sport.
 Wetlands are a very limited habitat in the Caribbean, with continuing conversion for development and agriculture.
 More than 50% of remaining wetlands are seriously degraded by the cutting of mangroves and swamp-forest, pollution (especially over-use of pesticides1) and natural catastrophes such as droughts and hurricanes.
 Predation is inadequately documented but may be a factor.

 Current conservation measures

 D. arborea is ranked under CITES Appendix II, as well as CMS Appendix II.
 It is legally protected throughout much of its range, but law enforcement is inadequate.
 The West Indian Whistling Duck Working Group initiated a conservation programme in 1997.
 There are several protected areas in the region but, in general, suitable habitat, especially wetlands, is under-represented.
 Ducks are predated on Antigua and Barbuda by the small Indian mongooses introduced to control the cane rats which was largely unsuccessful as the rats live in trees.